code-423n4/docs/roles/wardens/submission-policy.md

 - **Do not** disclose the parent / third party name within the body of the finding issue.
 - **Do** include a hash of the issue

+It is the warden's responsibility to follow up with Code4rena in a timely manner, based on what they hear back from the original project.

 ## Editing a report

 To edit a submitted finding in an open contest: